CDC was pressured 'from the top down' to change coronavirus testing guidance, official says - Local News 8

 CDC was pressured ‘from the top down’ to change coronavirus testing guidance, official says

-A sudden change in federal guidelines on coronavirus testing came this week as a result of pressure from the upper ranks of the Trump administration, a federal health official close to the process tells CNN.
+A sudden change in federal guidelines on coronavirus testing came this week as a result of pressure from the upper ranks of the Trump administration, a federal health official close to the process tells CNN, and a key White House coronavirus task force member was not part of the meeting when the new guidelines were discussed.

 “It’s coming from the top down,” the official said of the new directive from the Centers for Disease Control and Prevention.

-Note: This story has been updated with comments from Dr. Anthony Fauci.